 - Research an individual’s work and contributions, and in 200-250 words describe who they are, why you selected them, and what aspect of their work is important to the field.
 Within your description, include at least 2 links relevant to this individual (Plan from Royal Roads University).

-Celebrities from the fields of music, movies, sports, and television hold a considerable influence over everyone, but this might be especially true for youth.
-During an election, celebrities might endorse a political candidate or issue in hopes that their fans will follow in their footsteps.
+During elections, celebrities might endorse a political candidate or issue in hopes that their fans will follow in their footsteps.
 Oprah Winfrey's endorsement of Barack Obama for President in 2008 has been cited as the most impactful celebrity endorsement in history (U.S. Election: What Impact Do Celebrity Endorsements Really Have?
 The Conversation, October 4, 2016).